VishalRamki/JoyKeys/README.md

 There's a lot of stuff I'm looking into for implementation.
 Just a few things to look forward to:

 1. Binding your in-game objects to JoyKeys to have JoyKeys drag it around.
+[DONE @ 24/03/15]
 2. Drawing Custom Gestures to fire off in the same manner as the swipe functions.

 Initilizing JoyKeys